gcskoenig/icr/README.md

 ### Installation with pip

-In order to install the package and its functionality, run ``pip install -e mcr`` in the superfolder of the one that contains this README file.
+In order to install the package and its functionality, run ``pip install -e icr`` in the superfolder of the one that contains this README file.

 ## The Package